Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 - "Let's read a book together"

-The transition from screen to activity is easier when the activity is engaging and ready to go.
+The transition from screen to activity is so much easier when the next thing is concrete and ready to go.
+Vague instructions ("go find something to do") leave a vacuum.
+Kids fill vacuums by asking for the screen back.

 Quality Screen Time: What to Look For

 Not all educational content is created equal.
-Here is how to evaluate whether your child's screen time is genuinely educational.
+Not even close.
+Here's how to evaluate whether what your child is using is genuinely educational or just cleverly branded.

 Signs of Quality Educational Content